gowthamd/test_1/docs/API.md

 **8. Add another day to the suggested Places API**
 ----
-  _The API is used to add or remove a place in the suggested route._
+  _The API is used to add another day to the suggested route.
+  If the UI is having the all places details, that can be provided to speed up the response._

 * **URL**